 Starting our descent from Ala-Kel pass (3860m) in sub-optimal weather.

 Reaching Arashan river below Ala-Kel pass, with a beautiful late afternoon light.

 Trees growing on rocks near the Altyn-Arashan health ″resort″, the end of our 8-day trek.

 The beautiful Russian Orthodox Holy Trinity cathedral in Karakol (completed in 1895).

 A street in Karakol.
 The city has an amazing number of pharmacies (аптека).

 Inside a shopping mall.
 Many products, but few customers.

-An old soviet factory while leaving Karakol back to Bishkek.
+An old soviet factory seen while leaving Karakol back to Bishkek.